Prepare a business plan

 - 9 Financial forecasts

 A business plan is a written document that describes a business.
 It covers objectives, strategies, sales, marketing and financial forecasts.
-A business plan has many functions, from securing external funding, to measuring success within your business.
+A business plan has many functions, from securing external funding, to measuring success within your business, so preparing a business plan is an important step when starting a business.

 Creating and managing a realistic business plan can help you secure finance and funding and measure success.